KelvinHere/Yoga_Milestone_4/testing.md

             - All searching, sorting and filtering can be applied in any order and the results will stack
         - Subscribe / Unsubscribe to a lesson
         - Start a lesson that is free or they own
+        - View 4 random, high rated, free, featured lessons on the homepage
     - Buy lessons
         - Add a lesson they do not own to their basket
         - Remove a lesson from their basket
-        - See the cost of each lesson and mini-description in their basket
+        - See the cost of each lesson in their basket
         - See if they qualify for a discount
         - See a grand total
         - Checkout with Stripe
-        - Start their lessons right from the checkout page
+        - Start their lessons right from the checkout success page
     - Review lessons
         - Create / Edit / Delete their reviews
-        - Flag a review for administrator review
+        - Flag a review for inappropriate content

 - Instructor can:
     - Do anything a User can